architkannan/atliq-sales-analytics-excel/README.md

 # Data-Driven Insights with Microsoft Excel: AtliQ Hardwares Analytics Project

-The **AtliQ Hardwares Data Analytics Project** presents two cornerstone reports of data-driven decision-making: **Sales Analytics** and **Finance Analytics**.
-By utilizing advanced functionalities of **Microsoft Excel** - such as Power Query, Power Pivot, and DAX - this analysis uncovers insights to guide performance improvements, streamline operations, and enable strategic decisions for AtliQ Hardwares, a fictional global hardware manufacturer.
+***A deep dive into sales and finance analytics to uncover trends, drive performance, and support strategic decisions using advanced Excel techniques: Power Query, Power Pivot, and DAX.***

+### ❗The Problem
+- AtliQ Hardwares faced inconsistent sales performance and opaque profitability across products, divisions, and markets.
+- Fragmented data and a lack of consolidated insights hindered decision-making.
+- There was a need to track key KPIs for sales and finance to guide operational improvements and strategic planning.

 ---